yosuny/ml-clara-mlx-hcx/README.md

 ### Updates

+- Dec 10, 2025.
+We are working on an MLX version of the model, to be announced soon.
+- Dec 3, 2025.
+Evaluation data are available in `./evaluation/evaluation_data`.
 - Nov 25, 2025.
 Models are available on Huggingface.
-- Dec 3, 2025.
-Evaluation data are available in `./evaluation/evaluation_data`.

 ### Motivation